ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 closed").

 Note: PSD policy is not used for Organizational Domains that have published a DMARC policy.
 Specifically, this is not a mechanism to provide feedback addresses (rua/ruf) when an Organizational Domain has declined to do so.

 ##  Organizational Domain Discovery {#organizational-domain-discovery}

-For Organizational Domain discovery, it may be necessary to perform multiple DNS Tree Walks in order to determine if any two domains are in alignment.
+For Organizational Domain discovery, it may be necessary to perform multiple DNS Tree Walks to determine if any two domains are in alignment.
 This means that a DNS Tree Walk to discover an Organizational Domain might start at any of the following locations: